 125. Introduction to Dramatic Scripts.

-190. Introduction to Literary Forms
+190. Introduction to Literary Forms.

-212L.
-The London Stage.
+212. The London Stage.

 Offered by St. Lawrence’s program in England.
 Students read, view and discuss plays being produced in London during the semester.
 The formal study of the plays and their productions is supplemented by frequent attendance at various forms of theatre and occasional tours and lectures.
-Students with some background in drama may petition to take this course as 312L and substitute an independent project for the regular course work.
+Students with some background in drama may petition to take this course as 312L and substitute an independent project for the regular course work (see below).

 215. Dramatic Texts in Context.

-220. Introduction to African Literature.
+222. Introduction to Multi-Ethnic American Literature.

 225, 226.
-Survey of English Literature.
+Survey of English Literature I and II.

 228. Irish Literature.

-230. Introduction to African-American Literature.
+230. Introduction to African American Literature

-231. Adirondack Literature.
+231. Adirondack Literature

 This course explores the literary history of the Adirondacks in an effort to understand how natural and cultural forces have shaped a sense of place in this storied geographic region.
 We’ll examine a series of colonial encounters between Euro-American and Native American peoples in the eighteenth century; we’ll study the rise of the nineteenth-century Romantic movement and the cult of wilderness that inspired the creation of the Adirondack Park; and we’ll read a variety of regional writing by full-time residents whose work is deeply rooted in the labors and struggles of a people attempting to make a living in a harsh environment.
 Along the way, we’ll ask the following questions: How have different people, over the past three centuries, viewed and valued the landscape?
 How have they exploited, defined, and defended the Adirondack wilds?
 And what lessons for the future—environmental, social, or otherwise—can we draw from our study of this particular region?

 237, 238.
-Survey of American Literature.
+Survey of American Literature I and II.

 239. Introduction to Canadian Literature.

 The background and development of Canadian literature in English.
-Though beginning with a survey of late 19th- and early 20th-century writing, the course emphasizes post-1920 Canadian literature, especially that written since 1940.
+Though beginning with a survey of late 19th and early 20th-century writing, the course emphasizes post-1920 Canadian literature, especially that written since 1940.

 241. Techniques of Fiction.